-- 4. Merge in the main branch updates: git merge main - You may enter vi as part of the commit that this command creates!
-Just :wq outta there!
+- 4. Merge in the main branch updates: git merge main - Note that you specify the name of the branch you want to merge changes from; the branch you are merging to is your current branch. - You may enter vi as part of the commit that this command creates!
+Use :wq to get out.